 If you’re interested in learning more about how you can boost your game’s retention and engagement, have a look at these five key lessons as well.

 Idle plays the IAP game better than a large number of genres.
 How so?
 The genre is more at home with this kind of revenue stream, so much so that we estimate as many as 37% of Idle games primarily monetize using this strategy.
 It’s something of an outlier compared to other genres, as the nearest best-performer at IAPs is Shoot ‘Em Ups, of which 27% use IAPs.

 To put this into perspective, just 5% of hyper-casual games are able to work this way.
 And as Idle has almost double the time to play with (thanks to those longer sessions), it’s worth pushing those IAPs out.

 As mentioned in Kolibri’s session, you should base your monetization strategy on ‘pay or wait’.
 But it’s important to keep new content going out if you are going to do this, or risk your retention taking a hit.

 How does your game perform compared to its genre?

-If you have any questions or would like to get in touch to chat more about our event series or Benchmarks+, feel free to ping us at email@example.com.
-Our next event will be on Puzzlers, which we’re hoping to host again in London either February/March.
+If you have any questions or would like to get in touch to chat more about our event series or Game Intel, feel free to ping us at email@example.com.